Siam Hanghal: Chennaiyin

 On 2 August 2016 Hanghal signed with Chennaiyin for the 2016 ISL season.
 He made his debut for the side on 2 October 2016 against Atlético de Kolkata in Chennaiyin's opening match.
 He came on as a 90th minute substitute for Baljit Sahni as Chennaiyin drew the match 2–2.
 Hanghal then earned his first start for the team on 20 October against his former side, NorthEast United.
 His cross was converted into the net by Davide Succi as Chennaiyin came out 1–0 winners.
 Hanghal also earned the Emerging Player of the Match award for his performance.

 Kerala Blasters

-After a short stint with Mumbai in the I-League, Hanghal was selected in the 9th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League season on 23 July 2017.
+After a short stint with Mumbai in the I-League, Hanghal was selected in the 9th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League on 23 July 2017.
 He made his debut for the club on 3 December 2017 in their match against Mumbai City.
 He came on as a 65th minute substitute for Jackichand Singh as Kerala Blasters drew 1–1.